- No products in the cart.

 Alpha GPC, also known as GPC choline is a powerful acetylcholine boosting compound.
 It is purified from lecithin, a common supplement containing phosphatidylcholine.
 Unlike lecithin and related choline supplements, alpha GPC has different structure and method of acetylcholine conversion.

 Alpha GPC is considered superior to most other choline and phosphatidylcholine supplements.
 Unlike these types of supplements, it is known to have nootropic qualities on its own.
-It has been evaluated as a possible Alzheimer’s treatment in the past.
+It has been evaluated by medical scientists for cognitive disorders, but not been approved as a treatment.
 In relation to other choline supplements, alpha GPC is considered one of the best to stack with racetams.

 How it Works